stripecat/datalinks/README.md

 1. The user loads the page with the request form.
 2. The www-site returns the page.
 User types a name of an artist or song.
 3. The webbrowser first obtains a token from the www-site for the user and asks the api for a list matching the search.
 The token is then sent along with the request to the API.
-4. A list of song is sent back from the API.
+4. A list of songs is sent back from the API.
 5. The user selects the song and clicks the "request song"-button.
 The webbrowser then calls the API after obtaining a token by the www-site.
 The API either rejects the request or accepts it.
 On acceptance, it is put in the QueuedRequests table.
 6. On every hour at 9 and 39 minutes past the hour, the Powershellscript asks if there are any new requests in the queue.
 If a request exists it will be handled.
 The script merges an stationID (e.g. "This is a brand new request from an Internet user) with the song requested.
 When done, it instructs the API that the song has been put in the station.